agomezmoron/appium-maven-archetype/README.md

 ###### In the src/test/java:

-1. Page objects
+1. Page objects: As Selenium, here we have every PageObject, also the BasePage.java, and this BasePage has important functions as we will see in
-2. Tests
+2. Tests:
-3. utils
+3. utils:

 ### Items selectors
 TODO